Employee motivation in the workplace seems to be a problem nowadays.

 Here at DeskTime (a time tracking and productivity app), employees are motivated in various ways, and most of them have nothing to do with money and bonuses.

-Flexible work-time gives employees the sense of freedom
+Flexible work-time gives employees a sense of freedom

 Money may not buy you happiness, but it is a vital factor to ensure a basic level of life.
 That is why money can directly affect productivity: once the employee need not think about their material existence, he or she can focus on the job at hand.